GDelevoye/SMSN/README.md

     * **To avoid it, I recommand that you don't use --min_subreads < 50 nor --min_identity < 0.99**

-* **When put in "auto" mode and CCS are not provided by user (default behaviour), SMSN crashes because ipdSummary doesn't recognize the chemistry**
+* **When put in "auto" mode and CCS are not provided by user (default behaviour), SMSN used to crash because ipdSummary doesn't recognize the chemistry**

+    * This should have been fixed, but I didn't test it.

-    * Two solutions:
+    * In case the bug is still there, two solutions:

         * Provide consensus built with CCS 3.0.0 manually **or**

         * Specify the model manually with the --model argument (see next section to pick which)

-        * The warnings and errors are not implemented correctly

 * **Bugs can occur when the coverage is really low for all HoleID**